drodil/envssh/README.md

 	* Environment variables to move
 		* Wildcard for all env variables f.eg. [*] though it should skip defaults such as PATH, PWTD...
-	* Configuration files to move
-		* For example vim/bash/...
 	* PTY term
-    * Use port from config file for server
 	* Clean up / not to clean up after disconnect
 	* Automatic installation of packages on connect (have to think about this.. requires sudo and checking package manager type etc.)